How long has 100 Women Who Care Norfolk been in existence?

 Is my donation tax deductible?

-Yes, where possible.
-There may be instances where a worthy cause is sponsored and in this case a tax receipt may not be available.
+Yes.
 Cheques are written directly to the charitable organization, Tax receipts will be issued directly by the charitable organization.

 How is the organization that receives the group donation chosen?